js75gh46s/jsontest/README.md

 See other dependencies in plugins.sbt and build.sbt

 The file [TestProtocol.scala](shared/shared/src/test/scala/com/example/jsontest/rest/test/TestProtocol.scala) contains the failing tests.
 The tests work on Windows Chrome and Firefox.
-They only fail on iOS Mobile Safari.
+They only fail on iOS Mobile Safari versions 9.3.5 and 10.3.3.
+It works on iOS 11.
 The results of the karma tests are:

     Firefox 55.0.0 (Windows 10 0.0.0): Executed 4 of 1 SUCCESS (0 secs / 0.613 secs)
     Chrome 60.0.3112 (Windows 10 0.0.0): Executed 4 of 1 SUCCESS (0.373 secs / 0.359 secs)